EvanLloyd/edk2-CCodingStandardsSpecification/5_source_files/52_spacing.md

 **/
 ```

-The following example begins each body line with a tab (two spaces).
-This is
+The following example begins each body line with an indent (two spaces).
-the preferred indentation, but two tabs (four spaces) is also acceptable.
+This is the preferred indentation, but a double indent (four spaces) is also
+acceptable.

 #### Example